Long Long Time Ago 2

-Sequel to Long Long Time Ago, the film is the second installment in the Long Long Time Ago film series.
+The film was released on 31 March 2016.
+It also marks the third on-screen reunion of Mark Lee and Suhaimi Yusof after they starred alongside together in the popular Singaporean sitcom named Police & Thief.

 Plot

-Continuing from Long Long Time Ago, Zhao Di takes over her family farm with the help of Ah Long after the 1969 floods.
-After the government started reclaiming land for development in 1977, licensed owners like Zhao Di are compensated but her brother accuses her of having an affair with Ah Long to get the money for himself.
-Osman does not approve his son playing in a rock band as he fears the negative influence, causing his son to run away from home.
-Meanwhile, Ah Hee and Rani decide to get married but their traditional parents object their marriage.
+Continuing from Long Long Time Ago, Lim Zhao Di (Aileen Tan) takes over her family farm with the help of Ah Long (Ryan Lian) after the 1969 floods.
+After the government started reclaiming land for development in 1977, licensed owners like Zhao Di are compensated but her younger brother Lim Ah Kun (Mark Lee) accuses her of having an affair with Ah Long to get the money for himself.
+Osman (Suhaimi Yusof) does not approve his son playing in a rock band as he fears the negative influence, causing his son to run away from home.
+Meanwhile, Zhao Di's youngest brother Lim Ah Hee (Benjamin Josiah Tan) and Rani (Bharathi Rani) decide to get married but their traditional fathers Si Shu (Wang Lei) and Shamugen (Silvarajoo Prakasam) object their marriage.